BhautikLukhi/BhautikLukhi/README.md

 ---

 ## 🚀 About Me
-👋 Hi there!
-I'm **Bhautik**, a **Master’s student in Data Science** with a passion for **Artificial Intelligence, Machine Learning, Deep Learning, and Data Analysis**.
+**Master’s student in Data Science** with a passion for **Artificial Intelligence, Machine Learning, Deep Learning, and Data Analysis**.
 I thrive on uncovering insights from data and building intelligent systems that make a real-world impact.

 🎯 **What I Do:**
 - Specializing in **Machine Learning & Deep Learning**, with hands-on experience in **TensorFlow, PyTorch, OpenCV, NumPy, Pandas, and Scikit-Learn**.